This post was originally published on October 15, 2014, and we have just updated it with the latest information and screenshots of Twitter analytics.

 - Top media tweet: The tweet with a photo or video that received the highest number of impressions

 - Top card tweet (if you use card tweets): The tweet with a Twitter Card that received the highest number of impressions (This can include other people’s tweets)

 Here’re a few ways you can use these insights:

-- Top tweet/media tweet: Reshare it in the following month — with a new caption
+- Top tweet and top media tweet: Reshare it in the following month with a new caption

 - Top mention: Retweet the tweet

 - Top follower: Reach out, thank the person for following, and start a conversation

 On the right, you’ll see a few key stats of your Twitter account for the month.
 These numbers are great for reporting—use them to gauge your monthly performance and determine month-on-month growth.